-The comments contained in this section illustrate those elicited from various community organizations during the four 2-day workshops that were held to evaluate results at the end of each cycle of monitoring.
+The comments contained in this section exemplify those elicited from various community organizations during the workshops that were held to evaluate results at the end of each cycle of monitoring (i.e. after the Community Health Survey and in 2001-2002, after the Mining Employee and Spouse Survey as well).
 They represent a sample of people's interpretation of the results that were presented to their respective organizations.
 It must be clarified that not all results were presented to all community organizations.
 Only those results that were relevant to the community organization's mandate were discussed.
 For example, results pertaining to services and mandate of the Wildlife, Lands and Environment Committee were primarily shared with the Committee members themselves.
+The feedback comments presented below are either attributable to individuals, or else they are representative of a larger feedback group.
+Those attributable to individuals are cited as such - otherwise, the comments are representative of all the participants in a feedback workshop.